Money Services Business

 What is an MSB, and how does MSB registration work?

-An MSB, or money services business, is FinCEN's category for non-bank businesses that move or exchange money: money transmitters, check cashers, currency exchangers, issuers and sellers of money orders and traveler's checks, and certain prepaid access providers.
-An MSB registers with FinCEN by filing the Registration of Money Services Business (FinCEN Form 107) electronically through the BSA E-Filing system within 180 days of beginning operations.
-The registration is free, must be renewed every two years, and requires the business to maintain a written anti-money-laundering program with a designated compliance officer.
-Registration is not a license: money transmitters also need a state money transmitter license in nearly every state where they serve customers.
+An MSB, or money services business, is FinCEN's category at 31 CFR 1010.100(ff) for non-bank businesses that move or exchange money: money transmitters, check cashers, foreign exchange dealers, money order and traveler's check sellers, and prepaid access providers.
+An MSB registers by filing FinCEN Form 107 through the BSA E-Filing system within 180 days of establishment.
+Registration is free, renews every two years, and never replaces state money transmitter licenses.

 The Cornerstone Way